 Curtiss-Wright's aircraft engine maintenance, repair and overhaul business was transformed over the years.
 With the decline of Curtiss-Wright's engine business, the Company redirected the skills and physical facilities of its overhaul business to refurbishing and rebuilding industrial gas generators, which were essentially derivatives of jet engine technology.

-At the end of the 1980s, our Flow Control segment was heavily oriented toward the U.S. Navy's Nuclear Propulsion Programs while only a small portion of shipments were to the Commercial Nuclear, and, to a lesser extent, Fossil Power Industries.
+At the end of the 1980s, Curtiss-Wright was heavily oriented toward the U.S. Navy's Nuclear Propulsion Programs while only a small portion of shipments were to the Commercial Nuclear, and, to a lesser extent, Fossil Power Industries.
 During the 1980s and into the 1990s, the U.S. Navy continued to apply cost reduction and increased quality requirements while construction of nuclear submarines had ramped down rapidly from prior levels.
 In response to the production rate reductions, the Company looked to expand into related products and markets.

 The unprecedented replacement cycle of the world airline industry coupled with increased traffic growth and new routes combined to swamp the three major commercial airframe manufactures - Boeing, McDonnell-Douglas and Airbus Industrie - with new orders.
 At the time, Curtiss-Wright supplied actuation and control systems and components to Boeing for the 737, 747 and 757 programs.
 Peen forming of wing skins for commercial programs at Boeing, McDonnell-Douglas and Airbus Industries were being performed.
 Curtiss-Wright now possessed some of the most technologically advanced capabilities in our industry to design and manufacture, or form and peen, aerospace components.